-- Acquisition, construction, renovation, rehabilitation or other improvement of a commercial property; - Infrastructure improvements related to a project; - Non-residential leasing and tenant improvements of space in an existing building; - Purchasing capital equipment and/or inventory; - Demolition/clearance; and - Activities related to the American with Disabilities Act (ADA)7 and removing barriers to accessibility.
+- Acquisition, construction, renovation, rehabilitation or other improvement of a commercial property; - Infrastructure improvements related to a project; - Non-residential leasing and tenant improvements of space in an existing building; - Purchasing capital equipment and/or inventory; - Environmental review activities in accordance with HUD requirements at 24 CFR Part 58. - Interest Reserve Costs on a case-by-case basis 10; - Demolition/clearance; and - Activities related to the American with Disabilities Act (ADA)11 and removing barriers to accessibility.